selectiveintellect/vic/examples.md

 instead of rotating the blinking of the LEDs, it displays the binary values ranging from `0-15` on the LEDs connected to `PORTC` (pins `RC0-RC7`).
 This can be found in the `share/examples/timer.vic` file.

+The timer features, if used, are automatically simulated by the simulator and the user does not have to create any fake stimuli for it.

     PIC P16F690;